Memories are malleable – capable of being stretched or bent into different shapes

 A Feb.
 11, 2015 segment on CBC The Current is entitled: ‘Memories are malleable’: Looking for truth behind false memory.”

-As the text accompanying the podcast notes, the segment features an interview with Christopher Chabris, an Associate Professor of Psychology at Union College and author of the book “The Invisible Gorilla, and Other Ways Our Intuitions Deceive Us .”
+The segment features an interview with Christopher Chabris, an Associate Professor of Psychology at Union College and author of the book “The Invisible Gorilla, and Other Ways Our Intuitions Deceive Us .”
 A second interview features Julia Shaw, an Associate Professor of Forensic Psychology at the University of Bedfordshire.

 Notes I made while listening to the CBC broadcast on my car radio at Cloverdale Mall